How to Do a Bank Reconciliation: Step-By-Step Process

 How Often Should You Reconcile Your Bank Account?

-Ideally, you should reconcile your bank account each time you receive a statement from your bank.
-This is often done at the end of every month, weekly and even at the end of each day by businesses that have a large number of transactions.
+How often you reconcile your bank account depends on the size of your business.
+Most businesses should reconcile their bank account on a monthly basis, ideally each time y0u receive a bank statement.
+This is often done at the end of every month, but it can be done weekly and even at the end of each day if your business has a large number of transactions.

 Before the reconciliation process, business should ensure that they have recorded all transactions up to the end of your bank statement.
 Businesses that use online banking service can download the bank statements for the regular reconciliation process rather than having to manually enter the information.

 The bank reconciliation process offers several advantages including:

 - Detecting errors such as double payments, missed payments, calculation errors etc.

 - Tracking and adding bank fees and penalties in the books

 - Spot fraudulent transactions and theft